Mausoleum design suggests gas creation, storage and management. Sat 04 December 2021

 Source: Itinerarium Curiousum

-The rib section suggests balloons made on this form were moulded to receive a hoop after they removed from the form.
+The rib section around the strange central structure suggests balloons made on this form were moulded to receive an internal hoop after they removed from the form.
 Overall the form looks more suited to producing the thick-waisted balloon visible at the rear of the Paris Air Show image shown above.

-Assuming Stukeley knew what this engraving really represented, we can conjecture that several nearby engravings also present hidden meanings:
+Assuming Stukeley knew what this engraving really represented, we can conjecture that several adjacent engravings in Itinerarium Curiousum also present hidden meanings:

 Mausoleum next to The Odeum.
 Itinerarium Curiousum